lbrclbrc/my_coin/whitepaper_draft.md

 The user declares and agrees that:

 - They do in fact know the password behind the `master_seed_hash` they submitted;
-- The zero-knowledge proof submitted to the Clerk is generated based on this password that they themselves control,
+- Any zero-knowledge proof they submit as part of a blue-address application is generated based on this password that they themselves control,
   not a proof text given by someone else which they simply forwarded without understanding;
 - They understand and accept that if they later forget this password, it will not only make “asset recovery” difficult,
   but will also directly affect their ability to present evidence and allocate responsibility in cases involving stolen or suspicious funds.